 G/T Teacher Labs is an interactive webinar series created specifically for gifted and talented (G/T) educators.
 Each session delivers practical tools, ready-to-use strategies, and classroom-tested approaches you can implement immediately, so you leave with next-step ideas, not just inspiration.
 Join us to learn, try strategies in real time, and walk away with resources you can use right away with your G/T learners.

-This programming is available at no cost to TAGT Educator and Leader members.
+This programming is available exclusively to TAGT Educator and TAGT Leader members at no cost.

 Upcoming G/T Teacher Labs